prbegd/TheCalculater/docs/plugins/config_template_en.md

 ```

 [^1]: **Namespace**: A namespace is a special type of configuration item that does not contain any value itself but is used to organize other configuration items.
 For example, you can create a namespace named `foo` and then create multiple sub-items within it, such as `bar`, `baz`, etc. The purpose is to better organize your configuration items, making them clearer and easier to manage.
-[^2]: **JMESPATH Expression**: JMESPath is a query language for extracting data from JSON documents.
-It is similar to XPath or XQuery but designed specifically for JSON.
-In configuration templates, you can use JMESPath expressions to define visibility conditions for configuration items.

 > Note: This document is translated from Chinese to English by AI.
 There may be inaccuracies.